nessche/kaminari-rspec/README.md

     `stub_pagination(mocked_result, :total_count => 50, :current_page => 3, :per_page => 10)`

 will create the same pagination links as a total count of 50 elements are available, with 10 elements per page and page 3 being the current_page.
+Notice that `current_page` is anyway always set such that it respects the values passed in `total_count` and `per_page`, i.e. if you pass a total count of 95 and a per page value of 10, current page will be capped to 10

 Detecting mocking framework
 ---------------------------